At a Glance

 We will also make a concerted effort to enjoy another highlight of Zakouma, the astonishingly large breeding herd of Bush Elephant for which the park is famed.
 Years of poaching pressure has led to this herd, sometimes up to c.550 animals strong, banding together for protection.
 Understandably, these Elephants can be shy but, if lucky, we may be able to catch a glimpse of them coming down to water to drink, an impressive sight - please note that this herd has fractured in recent seasons, and sightings of large groups are increasingly rare.

 Zakouma is now also home to a small population of Black Rhino, following a re-introduction from South Africa.
 We will be sure to pay them a visit during our stay.

 Each day we will have the option for a full-day game drive, or separate morning and evening game drives.
 We generally recommend the latter as temperatures soar here during the middle of the day.
 However, full-day game drives may be necessary to reach the populations of Bush Elephant and Black Rhino in the park.
 Each night we will also offer a night drive, aiming to catch some of Zakouma's nocturnal residents, with Serval, Caracal, Wild Cat, Pale Fox, Aardvark, Civet, Striped Hyena, Genet and more all seen regularly.

 An early start today as we return to the Chadian capital on our private charter flight.
-We aim to return to N'Djamena by 15.30 local time, so we strongly recommend booking flights that depart at 18.00 or later.
+We aim to return to N'Djamena in time for international departures.
 For those who wish to stay an extra night in N'Djamena to refresh yourself before returning home, we can arrange an extra night in N'Djamena for an additional fee.

 Please be aware that whilst we make every effort to follow the above itinerary as closely as possible, circumstances may occasionally arise that mean the tour deviates from the itinerary.

 Dates and Prices

-This tour will run in March 2023, aiming to take advantage of the end of the dry season when wildlife populations congregate around water sources.
-We will be running one tour in 2023, with the itinerary (N'Djamena to N'Djamena) running from 13th-22nd March..
+This tour will run in March 2024, aiming to take advantage of the end of the dry season when wildlife populations congregate around water sources.
+We will be running one tour in 2024, with the itinerary (N'Djamena to N'Djamena) running from March 22nd to March 31st.